nicole-dwenger/cdslanguage-network/README.md

 __Parameters:__

 - `-i, --input_filepath`: *str, optional, default:* `../out/0_edgelists/edgelist_REAL.csv`\
-    File path to csv of weighted edgelist with with columns `nodeA, nodeB, weight`.
-If you have preprocessed the fake and real news dataset and which to run network analysis for these files, use default for real news, `../out/0_edgelists/edgelist_FAKE.csv` for fake news or `../out/0_edgelists/edgelist_ALL.csv`for all news.
+    File path to csv of weighted edgelist with with columns nodeA, nodeB, weight.
+If you have preprocessed the fake and real news dataset and which to run network analysis for these files, use default for real news, `../out/0_edgelists/edgelist_FAKE.csv` for fake news or `../out/0_edgelists/edgelist_ALL.csv` for all news.

 - `-m, --min_edgeweight`: *str, optional, default:* `500`\
    Minimum edgeweight to consider for network graph.